 When you are faced with a short term disability, be it a serious illness or a major injury or hospitalization, the first thing on your mind should be your recovery.
 Your health, and your absence from work to recover, can place a serious strain on your family’s finances and their wellbeing.
 That can be difficult enough, but can feel even worse when the insurance company that you thought would protect you is actively trying to deny your benefits.

-At Share Lawyers, we have been fighting insurance companies since 1987 and we continue to do so every single day.
+At Share Lawyers, we specialize in Disability Insurance law.
+We have been fighting insurance companies since 1987 and we continue to do so every single day.
 We know how important disability benefits are in allowing your finances to remain stable while you focus on your recovery.
 Call us today for a free consultation where we can assess your case, and work with you to determine the best way to move forward.
 Remember, there are no fees unless you win your case.

 If you have had your claim for long-term disability denied, contact the long-term disability insurance lawyers at Share Lawyers.
+We specialize in Disability Insurance Law.
 Our experienced team of long-term disability (LTD) lawyers can help.
 We have recently settled cases against Canada Life, Desjardins, Manulife, RBC Insurance, Sun Life, and many more.
 We offer free consultations and there are no fees unless we win your case.
 Find out if you have a disability case.